semgrep/semgrep-docs/docs/deployment/core-deployment.md

 At the minimum, your deployment of Semgrep consists of the following steps:

 1. Creating a Semgrep account.
 Each user of Semgrep has one account.
-2. Setting up organizations (orgs).
+1. Setting up organizations (orgs).
 Each Semgrep account can have many orgs.
-Creating an org enables you to invite other users to join your org and manage repositories of that org for scanning.
+Orgs are logical groupings of related repositories and users.
+1. Setting up membership:
-3. Connecting your Semgrep orgs to the orgs in your source code manager (SCM).
-For GitHub and GitLab users, this enables you to automate certain onboarding tasks.
+    a.
+For GitHub or GitLab users, you can connect your Semgrep org to the orgs in your source code manager (SCM).
+This means that any member of an org in your SCM can sign in to your Semgrep deployment.
+    b.
+You can also use SSO to manage user authentication.
-4. Adding Semgrep into your CI workflows.
+1. Adding Semgrep into your CI workflows.
 This step ensures that your Semgrep deployment is up and running and that you receive **findings** of security issues in Semgrep Cloud Platform.
-5. Enabling Semgrep to post PR or MR comments.
+1. Enabling Semgrep to post PR or MR comments.

-These steps are typically sufficient for **individuals and small teams**.

 ![Core deployment steps](/img/core-deployment.png#sm-width-noborder)

-To deploy Semgrep for **large teams or enterprise users**, you may need to perform additional steps:
+To manage a large volume of users and repositories, you may need to perform additional steps:

-- Setting up SSO.
 - Role management.
-- Configuring a self-hosted SCM, such as GitLab Self-Managed.
 - Tagging projects.

 These steps are covered in the section Enterprise and large teams.